harness/developer-hub/docs/platform/6_Security/1-harness-secret-manager-overview.md

 :::note
 Any secret manager requires a running Harness Delegate to encrypt and decrypt secrets.
-Any Delegate that references a secret requires direct access to the Secrets Manager.
+Any delegate that references a secret requires direct access to the Secrets Manager.

 :::